ACBS Strategic Plan: current strategic planning priorities/initiatives

 Guided by this aim from the ACBS Board's call to action: “We envision a scientific community in which members of ACBS could find evidence informed guidelines on how to learn, how to apply, and how to measure their skill development over time,” the working group has

-●Conducted an initial literature review to assess the current published status of competency training in CBS approaches.
+● Conducted an extensive literature review to assess the current published status of competency training in CBS approaches.

-● Chaired two panels at the ACBS World Conference in 2022.
+● Hosted two panels at the ACBS World Conference in 2022.
 One panel shared the results of the competency literature review.
-The other panel explored international issues in competency and dissemination
+The other panel explored international issues in competency and dissemination.

 How is competency defined?